ddev/ddev/docs/content/users/configuration/config.md

 | -- | -- | --
 | :octicons-globe-16: global | `false` | Can be `true` or `false`.

+Only available with `router: traditional`, not available with `router: traefik`, which is the default.
 When `true`, nginx will not listen for HTTP/2, but use HTTP/1.1 SSL.
 (Some browsers don’t work well with HTTP/2.)

 ## `disable_settings_management`